subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-10/prevent-10_description.md

 # PREVENT-10

 ## Description
-Enforce the principle of least privilege for Configuration Manager accounts
+Enforce the principle of least privilege for accounts

 ## Summary
-Over-privileged accounts and unnecessary permissions are a common misconfiguration in Configuration Manager.
+Overprivileged accounts and unnecessary permissions are common misconfigurations in Configuration Manager.
 It is paramount to ensure the various accounts in use are assigned only the necessary permissions to perform their function.
 This article does not cover every account.
 Do not use these accounts for multiple purposes.

 ### Active Directory forest account
+The site uses the Active Directory forest account to discover network infrastructure from Active Directory forests.
+Central administration sites and primary sites also use it to publish site data to Active Directory Domain Services for a forest.

 ### Capture OS image account
 This account is used as part of task sequences.
 If configured, it may be deployed to various systems and recoverable as admininstrator on those systems.